Search

 Module 2: Making Soap

-We provide you with four of our best beginner’s soap recipes so you can make a successful batch of soap on your first attempt!
-Receive recipes for:
+Receive four of our best beginner’s soap recipes so you can make a successful batch of soap on your first attempt: Balanced Beginner’s Soap, Pure Coconut Soap, Simple Castile Soap and Palm Oil-free Soap.

 Module 3: Advanced Soap Recipes